Dell PowerFlex - powerflex

 This driver behaves differently than some of the other drivers in that it provides remote storage.
 As a result and depending on the internal network, storage access might be a bit slower than for local storage.
 On the other hand, using remote storage has big advantages in a cluster setup, because all cluster members have access to the same storage pools with the exact same contents, without the need to synchronize storage pools.

 Due to the way copy-on-write works in PowerFlex, snapshots of any volume don’t rely on its parent.
 As a result, volume snapshots are fully functional volumes themselves, and it’s possible to take additional snapshots from such volume snapshots.
 This tree of dependencies is called the PowerFlex vTree.
-Both volumes and their snapshots get added as standalone NVMe disks to the LXD host.
+Both volumes and their snapshots get added as standalone disks to the LXD host.

 Volume names